Humanitarian activity in DONBASS since 2014

 A total of 220 tons of drugs, medical supplies and laboratory reagents were delivered to 35 hospitals (including 17 maternity hospitals and 12 children's hospitals) in the temporarily non-governmental territory (NPPT) and 30 in the territory controlled by the Government of Ukraine (PPT).

-AICM's humanitarian activities, including against COVID-19, continue in the Luhansk Controlled Zone, the Donetsk Controlled Zone, and the temporarily uncontrolled Luhansk Zone with 11 projects in 2021 and 15 in 2022.
+AICM's humanitarian activities, including against COVID-19, continue in the Luhansk Controlled Zone, the Donetsk Controlled Zone with 11 projects in 2021 and 15 in 2022.
 It accounts for 50 to 65% of the annual budget, involving 15 staff and several local volunteers.